tpilz/lumpR/README.md

 ## DESCRIPTION

-This project deals with an R-package called "lumpR".
-The package provides functions for a semi-automated approach of the delineation and description of landscape units and their partitioning into terrain components.
+This package provides functions for a semi-automated approach of the delineation and description of landscape units and their partitioning into terrain components.
 It can be used for the pre-processing of semi-distributed large-scale hydrological and erosion models using catena-representation (e.g. [WASA-SED](https://github.com/TillF/WASA-SED), CATFLOW).
 Additional pre-processing tools beyond the scope of the original LUMP algorithm are included.

 ## INSTALLATION